Search results

 Found 1000 results from blogs.ed.ac.uk.

-Turbulence as a quantum field theory: 2 – David McComb on the Physics of Turbulence
+Which Navier-Stokes equation do you use? – David McComb on the Physics of Turbulence

 Any views expressed within media held on this service are those of the contributors, should not be taken as approved or endorsed by the University, and do not necessarily reflect the views of the University in respect of any particular issue.